 A filter certified to a particular quality standard will have undergone extensive testing to ensure the product's safety and quality.
 Common certification standards for refrigerator water filters are NSF/ANSI 42, which relates to reduction claims for chlorine taste and odor (aesthetic effects) and NSF/ANSI 43, which relates to reduction claims for over 50 contaminants, including lead, cysts, VOC and many others (health effects).

 How do I find the correct water filter for my refrigerator?

 Use our filter finder utility to find your filter based on the brand and appearance of your fridge.
 To find your filter quickly - type model number of your refrigerator into the search box on our site.
 The model number is usually listed on the door or inside wall of the refrigerator.
 If you have the existing filter - simply type the part number into the search box on our site.

-Will a refrigerator water filter disinfect the water?
+Will a refrigerator water filter for my refrigerator disinfect the water?

 No, a refrigerator water filter's main purpose is to improve the taste and smell of your water and ice, it will not disinfect the water or render clean water from water that is microbiologically unsafe.
 Manufacturers assume that the water entering the refrigerator is potable and safe to drink.